 - Convening the Task Force on Coronavirus & Equity to advocate for critical policies during the COVID-19 pandemic.
 The Task Force helped pass the strongest eviction and foreclosure moratorium in the country, legislation guaranteeing Emergency Paid Sick Time, and the Data Equity Bill, which required the collection of COVID infection and death data by race, ethnicity, language and other equity markers.

 - In partnership with the Coalition for Local Public Health, advocating successfully for the first-ever line item for local public health in the state budget, including $15 million for FY 22.

 - Passing the State Action for Public Health Excellence (SAPHE) Bill, which begins the process of implementing the recommendations of the Special Commission on Local & Regional Public Health.
 Now in statute as Chapter 72 of the Acts of 2020, it increases training for members of the local public health workforce and provides funding incentives to cities and towns to encourage the sharing of services across municipal boundaries.

-- Securing funding for in the state budget and release of $1M in capital dollars for MA Food Trust Program, providing loans to local businesses to sell healthy and affordable food in areas of the state that currently don’t have that.
+- Securing both operating and capital dollars over several years for the MA Food Trust Program, which provides loans and grants to local businesses to sell healthy and affordable food in areas of the state with limited food access.

-- Passage of School Nutrition Legislation (2010), promulgation of strong school nutrition regulations (2011), and convening of the School Nutrition Implementation Working Group (2011-2012).
+- Passing School Nutrition Legislation (2010) to strengthen school nutrition regulations (2011), and convene the School Nutrition Implementation Working Group (2011-2012).